• Skip to primary navigation

 Instructions

-• In a large bowl, mix together sugar and flour.
+• In a large bowl, mix sugar and flour.
 Add chopped strawberries and rhubarb and stir to combine.
-Let stand in the bowl for 30 minutes, this is an important step and allows for the sugars to combine and to create the sauce for the pie.
+Let the ingredients stand in the bowl for 30 minutes, this is an important step and allows for the sugars to combine and to create the syrupy glaze for the pie filling.

 • Preheat oven to 400° F